iamramzan/iamramzan/README.md

 - 👋 Hi, I’m @iamramzan
 - 👀 I’m interested in Machine Learning and Artificial Intelligence
-- 🔭 I’m currently working as a Computer Vision Engineer
+- 🔭 I’m currently working as a Machine Learning Engineer
 - 📫 How to reach me ramzanshaheenai@gmail.com

 <!--